rehmannn21/rehmannn21.github.io/readme.txt

-4. What online resources did you consult when completing this assignment? (list specific URLs)
+4. What online resources did you consult when completing this assignment? (list specific URLs) I used this link: https://www.w3schools.com/html/html_css.asp to help me with my assignment.

 5. What classmates or other individuals did you consult as part of this assignment?
 What did you discuss?
-    I asked my friend if the background color I chose for my portfolio looks good.
+    I asked my friend who is not in the class if my website was functioning well.

 6. Is there anything special we need to know in order to run your code?